emrgnt-cmplxty/fermi/docs/docs/3.tutorials/examples/donation.md

 The website's logic lives in `/assets/js/index.js`, which communicates with the contract through `/assets/js/near/utils.js`.

-An interesting aspect of the donation example is that it showcases how to retrieve a result after being redirected to the Axion wallet to accept a transaction.
+An interesting aspect of the donation example is that it showcases how to retrieve a result after being redirected to the Fermi wallet to accept a transaction.

 <CodeTabs>
   <Language value="🌐 JavaScript" language="js">